RomanNihal/Android_Project_Blood_Doner_Finder/README.md

-# Android application for finding blood doner
+# Android application for finding a blood donor
-# For practice purpose
+# For practice purpose, and also had a plan to deploy.